hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/080_soul_nature_and_god.md

 finer matter, which we call thought, and behind that there must be a Soul, which makes all this thought possible, which commands, which is the enthroned king of this universe.
-That soul which is behind each mind and each body is called Pratyagâtman, the individual Atman, and that Soul which is behind the universe as its guide, ruler, and governor, is God.
+That soul which is behind each mind and each body is called Pratyagātman, the individual Atman, and that Soul which is behind the universe as its guide, ruler, and governor, is God.